 then the Authority may at any time appoint (or re-appoint) that person as a Panel Member by giving notice of such appointment to the Panel Secretary but in no event shall the Authority be able to appoint more than one person so that there could be more than one such Panel Member.

-A person appointed as a Panel Member pursuant to this Paragraph 8.4.3 shall remain appointed, subject to Paragraphs 8.5 and 8.6, notwithstanding that the conditions by virtue of which he was appointed (for example that the interests he reflects are otherwise reflected) may cease to be satisfied.
+A person appointed as a Panel Member pursuant to this Paragraph 8.4.3 shall remain appointed, subject to Paragraphs 8.5 and 8.6, notwithstanding that the conditions by virtue of which they were appointed (for example that the interests they reflect are otherwise reflected) may cease to be satisfied.

 Natural Person

-No person other than an individual shall be appointed a Panel Member or his alternate.
+No person other than an individual shall be appointed a Panel Member or their alternate.

 TERM OF OFFICE

-The term of office of a Panel Member, the Panel Chairman and Alternate Members shall be a period expiring on 30 September every second year following the CUSC Implementation Date.
-A Panel Member, the Panel Chairman and Alternate Member shall be eligible for reappointment on expiry of his term of office.
+The term of office of a Panel Member, the Panel Chair and Alternate Members shall be a period expiring on 30 September every second year following the CUSC Implementation Date.
+A Panel Member, the Panel Chair and Alternate Member shall be eligible for reappointment on expiry of their term of office.

 REMOVAL FROM OFFICE

-A person shall cease to hold office as the Panel Chairman, a Panel Member or an Alternate Member:
+A person shall cease to hold office as the Panel Chair, a Panel Member or an Alternate Member:

-upon expiry of his term of office unless re-appointed;
+upon expiry of their term of office unless re-appointed;

-if he:
+if they:

-resigns from office by notice delivered to the Panel Secretary;
+resign from office by notice delivered to the Panel Secretary;

-becomes bankrupt or makes any arrangement or composition with his creditors generally;
+become bankrupt or make any arrangement or composition with their creditors generally;

-is or may be suffering from mental disorder and either is admitted to hospital in pursuance of an application under the Mental Health Act 1983 or the Mental Health (Scotland) Act 1960 or an order is made by a court having jurisdiction in matters concerning mental disorder for his detention or for the appointment of a receiver, curator bonis or other person with respect to his property or affairs;
+are or may be suffering from mental disorder and either is admitted to hospital in pursuance of an application under the Mental Health Act 1983 or the Mental Health (Scotland) Act 1960 or an order is made by a court having jurisdiction in matters concerning mental disorder for their detention or for the appointment of a receiver, curator bonis or other person with respect to their property or affairs;

-becomes prohibited by law from being a director of a company under the Companies Act 1985;
+become prohibited by law from being a director of a company under the Companies Act 1985;

-dies; or
+die; or

-is convicted on an indictable offence; or
+are convicted on an indictable offence; or

 as provided for in Paragraph 8.3.4(d);

-if the CUSC Modifications Panel resolves (and the Authority does not veto such resolution by notice in writing to the Panel Secretary within fifteen (15) Business Days) that he should cease to hold office on grounds of his serious misconduct;
+if the CUSC Modifications Panel resolves (and the Authority does not veto such resolution by notice in writing to the Panel Secretary within fifteen (15) Business Days) that they should cease to hold office on grounds of their serious misconduct;

-if the CUSC Modifications Panel resolves (and the Authority does not veto such resolution by notice in writing to the Panel Secretary within fifteen (15) Business Days) that he should cease to hold office due to a change in employer notwithstanding compliance with Paragraph 8.3.4(d).
+if the CUSC Modifications Panel resolves (and the Authority does not veto such resolution by notice in writing to the Panel Secretary within fifteen (15) Business Days) that they should cease to hold office due to a change in employer notwithstanding compliance with Paragraph 8.3.4(d).

 A CUSC Modifications Panel resolution under Paragraph 8.6.1(d) or (e) shall, notwithstanding any other paragraph, require the vote in favour of at least all Panel Members less one (other than the Panel Member or Alternate Member who is the subject of such resolution) and for these purposes an abstention shall count as a vote cast in favour of the resolution.
 A copy of any such resolution shall forthwith be sent to the Authority by the Panel Secretary.

-A person shall not qualify for appointment as a Panel Member or Alternate Member if at the time of the proposed appointment he would be required by the above paragraph to cease to hold that office.
+A person shall not qualify for appointment as a Panel Member or Alternate Member if at the time of the proposed appointment they would be required by the above paragraph to cease to hold that office.